Needles for machine embroidery: what to use when?

 So, just ignore the second number and focus on the first.
 It is simply the diameter of the needle in millimeters multiplied by 100.
 I suppose when they decided to label the needle packages they though the decimal places looked too messy.
 Who knows.
 The bottom line is that a 75/11 needle has a diameter of .75mm.
 And, a larger value means a thicker needle.

 In addition to having different thicknesses, embroidery needles also come in different shapes, the most common being ball point and sharp.
-If you are using knit fabric, it is a good idea to use a regular ball point to keep from putting holes in the knit.
+A ball point needle has a rounded tip, and a sharp needle has a pointed tip.

 Some people swear by ballpoint needles, and use them for pretty much everything.
 Again, this may require some experimentation.
 As you work with different materials, it’s a good idea to record what type of needle you use to achieve the best results.